-The trust fund manager provides the Redemption Confirmation and the IRR to the reviewing trust fund manager.
-The reviewing trust fund manager compares the investment type, amount, redemption date, and the maturity date from the Redemption Confirmation to the IRR to verify that the redemption was authorized and that the redemption amount and timing is consistent throughout these documents.
+The accountant provides the Redemption Confirmation and the IRR to the reviewing accountants.
+The reviewing accountants compare the investment type, amount, redemption date, and the maturity date from the Redemption Confirmation to the IRR to verify that the redemption was authorized and that the redemption amount and timing is consistent throughout these documents and recorded in the proper accounting period.
 Any differences are investigated and resolved.
-The reviewing trust fund manager documents approval on the DTSP.
-For the GCRTF, the trust fund manager provides the redemption confirmation, cash sheet, checklist, and supporting documentation from ASAP or IPAC to the reviewing trust fund manager.
-The reviewing trust fund manager compares the checklist and cash sheet to the Redemption Confirmation and supporting documentation verifying that the redemption amount and timing is consistent.
+The reviewing accountants document their approval by digitally signing the DTSP.
+For the GCRTF, the accountant provides the redemption confirmation, Cash Forecasting Report, checklist, and supporting documentation from ASAP or IPAC to the reviewing accountants.
+The reviewing accountants compare the checklist and Cash Forecasting Report to the Redemption Confirmation and supporting documentation verifying that the redemption amount and timing is consistent and recorded in the proper accounting period.
 Funds Control is set up for GCRTF to prevent overpayment of a recipient.

-- 1. Inspected the policy and procedures for the processing of redemption requests and determined it has been formally documented and is available to staff. - 2.
-For a selection of redemption transactions, inspected the Redemption Confirmation, the IRR, and the InvestOne accounting system and determined the transactions were documented, reviewed, and approved by the reviewing trust fund manager on the DTSP, and are processed and recorded accurately in the proper period.
+- 1. Inspected the policy and procedures for the processing of redemption requests and determined they were formally documented and available to staff. - 2.
+For a selection of redemption transactions, inspected the Redemption Confirmation, the IRR, and the InvestOne accounting system and determined the transactions were documented, reviewed, and approved by the reviewing accountant on the DTSP and were processed and recorded accurately in the proper period.